pepopowitz/working-effectively-with-pull-requests/src/index.md

 and honestly inequities.

-It leads to different collaborators being held to different standards.
+It leads to people falling back on power dynamics to decide whether to request specific changes.

-Sometimes that's what you want
+That leads to different collaborators being held to different standards.

-But often it's not
+That's usually not what you want.

 The best way to kill ambiguity is to define rules of engagement more precisely